jatinmayekar/Udacity_Path_Planning_Navigation/README.md

           * Beware, insufficient no of iterations can result in a 'path not found' if the samples inadequately reppresent the space
         * How to find neigbhours
            * One option - look for k-nearest neigbhors to a node
-           * Efficient way - k-d tree can be utilized -  to break up the space into 'bins' with nodes - search the bins for the nearest node
+           * Efficient way - ![k-d] tree(https://xlinux.nist.gov/dads/HTML/kdtree.html) can be utilized -  to break up the space into 'bins' with nodes - search the bins for the nearest node
            * Other way - search for any nodes within a certain distance of the goal
            * Ultimately, knowledge of the environment and the solution requirements will drive this decision-making process
         * Local Planner